Exsanguinated/Exsanguinated/README.md

 -  Feel free to ask to cuddle or hide with us if wanted and the response will depend on the current fronter(s), PLEASE do be respectful though and don't make a scene if you are declined.

 -  We apologize in advance if we don't remember interactions, names or the like given the memory issues that come with a dissociative disorder and may need reminders of things from time to time if we end up interacting more than once or twice.

+- Please refrain from copying or taking inspiration from ANY of our skins!
+These are all very personal to us if they have the SYS tag in their name and going out of your way to copy skins in general is just a jerk thing to do.

 <p align="center"> <img src="https://files.catbox.moe/pct622.png" />